JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Core Concepts.md

 ### Supplemental Resources

 - [Zero-Knowledge Mastery](https://github.com/Quillhash/Zero-Knowledge-Mastery?tab=readme-ov-file): A comprehensive guide to zero-knowledge proofs.
-- [zkhack](https://zkhack.dev/): A community-driven platform for zero-knowledge proof research and development.
+- [zkhack](https://zkhack.dev/): zkhack is a hub for zk learning and building.
+It hosts virtual events and advanced puzzle competitions, as well as produces educational content and runs study groups.
+Its goal is to explore and explain key concepts and tools and get you onboarded into zk.
 - [zksummit](https://www.zksummit.com/): The annual zkSummit conference, an important event in the zero-knowledge proof community.
+The conference brings together the best thinkers and builders to discuss the latest in zero knowledge research, zk use-cases, cryptographic primitives, privacy and maths.
-- [progcrypto](https://progcrypto.org/): A platform for learning and sharing knowledge about zero-knowledge proofs and blockchain technology.
+- [progcrypto](https://progcrypto.org/): The Programmable Cryptography Conference is a 2-day event, organized by 0xPARC and PSE, which brings together researchers, developers, and community members focused on next-generation cryptography and its applications.
+Topics include new research developments in applied cryptography, infrastructure for tools like zkSNARKs and MPC, and applications of these new cryptographic primitives for areas such as digital identity or financial privacy.

 Next, we will introduce the core concepts and fundamentals of zkWasm.